rboulton/rboulton.github.io/_posts/2013-04-23-facebook-cia.md

 like a legal document, and buried in the middle of some friendly text saying perfectly reasonable things, is an utterly unreasonable and outrageous trap.
-Combine this with the pressure of expectation that you'll just sign a "simple NDA", our natural desired not to want to be "difficult", and wanting to be allowed to go to an interesting meetup, and its not surprising that most people just sign it.
+Combine this with the pressure of expectation that you'll just sign a "simple NDA", our natural desire not to want to be "difficult", and wanting to be allowed to go to an interesting meetup, and its not surprising that most people just sign it.